 Track One: Theatre Company Residency

 The Theatre Residency Program provides incubation space for two existing theatre companies with South Side Chicago roots–companies founded to have an active presence on Chicago’s South Side, or have predominantly South Side based members.
 Residency length is in four month terms.
-Term One takes place from November through February and Term Two will take place from April through July.
 Both terms allow for a one week load-in and rehearsal and 2-4 week run.
 Space costs will be incurred at a significantly reduced rate in our ‘Introductory Year’ of operations.

 The Director Residency provides a creative environment and contemplative space for the initial development of an idea, concept, and/or new play, musical, performance piece or devised work.
 The Director Residency is to support residents in furthering their careers in directing.
-Four residents per residency term will interface with leading Chicago theatre directors and industry professionals and provided a monthly stipend of $1000.
+Four residents per residency term will interface with leading Chicago theatre directors and industry professionals and provided a monthly stipend.
 This customizable nine month residency allows participants to develop works and realize overlooked original materials crafted by or about ALANNA (African, Latinx, Asian, Arab, Native American) communities.
-NOTE: The Director Residency will open in 2020.